trevisanj/f311/_sources/install.rst.txt

 .. code:: shell

-   conda create --name astroenv python=3.5
+   conda create --name astroenv python=3.5 # or 3.6

 Activate this new virtual environment: